 Recreational crabbing is open in estuaries (i.e. bays), beaches, tide pools, piers, and jetties year round.
 However, fall is typically the best time to crab.
 Beginning in September, crab will tend to be more "filled out," meaning there is a higher percentage of quality meat.
 Crabbing in the ocean is CLOSED for Dungeness crab from October 16 to November 30.

 Dungeness crab prefer sandy bottom habitat.
 In every Oregon estuary, some crab can be found.
 According to the Oregon Department of Fish and Wildlife, Coos, Yaquina, Alsea, and Tillamook normally provide the best year round opportunities.
 Smaller estuaries and those with more freshwater influence may only be good during the driest part of summer when salinities in the bays are at their highest.

-Dungeness crabs can be purchased either live or pre-cooked.
-Live crabs are cooked by steaming them for 15–18 minutes, or by boiling for approximately 10 minutes.
-For ideal freshness, Dungeness crabs should be cooked as soon as possible after catching.
+Dungeness crab can be purchased either live or pre-cooked.
+Live crab are cooked by steaming them for 15–18 minutes, or by boiling for approximately 10 minutes.
+For ideal freshness, Dungeness crab should be cooked as soon as possible after catching.
 Many crab boats have steaming pots on board and will cook and pack the crabs in ice for delivery.

 Dungeness crabs will stop eating when removed from the pressure and cold temperatures of their habitat, so keeping them alive in aquaria for even a day will degrade their quality.

 Like all crab, the Dungeness crab is high in protein and minerals, and low in fat.
 Also, crab is rich in Omega-3 fatty acids, which are linked to good heart health.
 About one quarter of a Dungeness crab's weight is meat, making it one of the meatiest crabs available.
 Most of the meat is in the eight legs and two claws, although the body contains plenty as well.